-Mississippi State, MS 39762 Telephone: 662-325-7837
+Mississippi State, MS 39762 Telephone: 662-325-2950

-E-mail: kswortzel@humansci.msstate.edu (kswortzel@ais.msstate.edu)
+E-mail: mnewman@humansci.msstate.edu

-The Agricultural Information Science and Education Program in the School of Human Sciences offers graduate courses leading to the following degrees:
+The Agricultural Information Science and Education Program in the School of Human Sciences offers graduate programs leading to the following degrees:

 - 1. Master of Science in Agricultural and Extension Education with a concentration in Teaching or Leadership - 2.
-Doctor of Philosophy in Agricultural Sciences with a concentration in Agricultural and Extension Education
+Doctor of Philosophy in Agricultural Science with a concentration in Agricultural and Extension Education